tweag/FawltyDeps/README.md

 that FawltyDeps uses to find these mappings), then FawltyDeps is unable to make the connection between these two names.

-To solve this problem, make sure that you install and run FawltyDeps in a development environment (e.g. virtualenv) where your project's dependencies are also installed.
+To solve this problem, make sure that you either install and run FawltyDeps in a development environment (e.g. virtualenv) where your project's dependencies (including `scikit-learn`) are also installed.
+Alternatively, you can use the `--venv` option to point at a virtualenv where `scikit-learn` (and your other dependencies) are installed.